Beef Pancreas (Desiccated)

 Not recommended for those with pork or beef allergies (cross-reactivity possible).

-Should NOT replace prescription pancreatic enzyme therapy for documented pancreatic insufficiency.
+Should not replace prescription pancreatic enzyme therapy for documented pancreatic insufficiency.

 Pregnant and lactating women should consult healthcare providers.